Purchasing a property as a new investor is an exciting (and potentially nerve-wracking) experience.

 Some neighborhoods are better for rental properties than others.
 Factors like home values, local economy, and lifestyle are what make and break neighborhoods.
 Let’s jump into the four classes of neighborhoods:

 These neighborhoods are more affluent.
 There are great schools, popular restaurants, and tons of fun activities for families.
 These properties are newer so there’s generally less maintenance cost and more modern amenities.
 Because of the high quality, the properties are going to cost much more but with that extra cost, you’ll be able to charge more for rent.
-These neighborhoods can be less risky because you will be able to attract more stable tenants.
+These neighborhoods can be less risky because you will be able to attract more stable residents.

-This is your middle-class neighborhood these tenants likely have less income but still want to be close to the action.
+This is your middle-class neighborhood these residents likely have less income but still want to be close to the action.
 The typical property in a class B area is 10 to 15 years older and may need more repairs than most.
 There is potential to increase in value and command higher rents with a proper renovation plan.
 Class B neighborhoods are a great choice for newbie investors that need higher cash flow.

 These are the less desirable areas of town.
 The working-class lives here and generally has lower incomes.
 The upside to a C area is the properties are cheaper and excellent for cash flow and there are tons of families in need of quality housing.
 Repairs can be constant so it’s a good idea to use a property manager that knows the area.
 There is more risk in investing in a C area but there is also an opportunity for a great reward if you play your cards right.

 These areas are generally close to or make up an area within a class C neighborhood.
 Some differences may include higher crime rates, boarded-up houses, and prevalent subsidized housing.
-It can be difficult to find good quality tenants but not impossible.
+It can be difficult to find good quality residents but not impossible.
 These areas carry are riskier but there is the possibility of higher returns.
 With that said it is best to wait until the area is trending back towards C before you invest.

 As an investor, you’ll have to decide which neighborhood is best for you.
 Ask yourself: